reiddraper/data-traceability/data-traceability.markdown

 tending to produce excellent results, it is helpful to be able to find out why it is doing so well, and ideally replicate this into other parts of your system.
-Organizationally, this type of knowledge also allows you to help figure out where to focus more of your teams effort, and even reorganize your team structure.
+Organizationally, this type of knowledge also allows you to help figure out where to focus more of your teams' effort, and even reorganize your team structure.
 For example, you might want to place a new member of the team on one of the infrastructure pieces that is doing well, and should be a model for other pieces, as to give them